bobby-vadnais/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 ## In Conclusion

 Packer can really help automate painful workflows in certain scenarios.
-It also lowers the bar to creating immutable infrastructure with lots of that good 'ole development/production parity.
+It also lowers the bar to creating immutable infrastructure with lots of that good ole development/production parity.

 Packer has excellent documentation.
 Here is some further reading: